open-cogsci/osdoc/include/api/canvas.md

 - `col1` -- A color for the peaks.
 	- Type: str, unicode
 	- Default: 'white'
 - `col2` -- A color for the troughs.
-Note: The psycho backend ignores this parameter and always uses the inverse of `col1` for the throughs.
+Note: The psycho back-end ignores this parameter and always uses the inverse of `col1` for the throughs.
 	- Type: str, unicode